XtremeXSPC/CS-Topics-Blog/CS-Topics/content/posts/A Number Theory Problem.md

 ---

-## 2. The coprimality graph: a structural perspective
+## 2. The Coprimality Graph: a structural perspective

 A fundamental initial insight for approaching this problem consists of reformulating it in terms of graph theory.
 We can model the coprimality relationships between array elements through an undirected graph $G = (V, E)$, defined as follows: